Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 Now I admit it's not really as simple as that (if you call all that simple), there's drag, stagnation points, wingtip vortices, and other confounding things that only an aeronautical engineer could explain.
 Suffice it to say, the role of the upper surface curve isn't what people usually think it is, but it makes a difference.
 Understanding just how and why the vortex forms as it does virtually takes a rocket scientist.
 Since I'm not, I'll let it go.
 (If you really want to get into all the details as explained by an actual expert, follow the link at the bottom of the page.)

 The trick is not to think of lift in terms only of airflow or pressure differences, but of force.
 The picture below is not a diagram of how it works, just something in the way of a visual aid to show how it appears to work.
+Thrust moves the wing forward creating downwash.
+The equal and opposite reaction to downwash is lift.

-Now, analogies and metaphorical pictures can be misleading, but that's the basics, more or less.
-Should anyone question you on this, just tell them it's the Lanchester-Prandtl hypothesis of flying.
-This may not mean anything to anyone unfamiliar with it, but you'll sound impressive just as if you knew all about it.
+Now, analogies and metaphorical pictures can be misleading, but that’s the basics, more or less.
+Should anyone question you on this, just say it’s the Lanchester-Prandtl hypothesis of flying.
+This may not mean anything to anyone unfamiliar with it, but you’ll sound impressive just as if you knew all about it.
 (Rather like me, actually.)
-If the only thing you take away from this is rejecting the old incorrect notion of lift created by the Bernoulli principle or the wing's curve, then maybe I've done something worthwhile.
+If the only thing you take away from this is rejecting the old incorrect notion of lift being created by the Bernoulli principle or the wing’s curve, then maybe I’ve done something worthwhile.

-copyright Terry Colon, 2007
+© Terry Colon, 2017

-A more detailed, comprehensive explaination of lift:
+A more detailed, comprehensive explaination of lift from another source: